aipodcastmy-pixel/CSV-Data-Analysis-Agent-Assistant/readme.md

     *   Zoom and pan on charts to explore dense data.
     *   Click on data points to see details and multi-select for comparison.
 *   **Conversational AI Chat**: Engage in a dialogue with the AI.
 Ask for new analyses, inquire about data points, or request summaries.
 The AI maintains conversation context.
 *   **🤖 Insightful "Point and Talk" Interaction**: The AI acts as an expert analyst, providing synthesized insights and business interpretations, not just descriptions.
 It can perform a sequence of actions to guide you, creating a more natural conversational flow.
-For example, it can first highlight a relevant chart and then follow up with a detailed text explanation in the chat, effectively 'pointing' at what it's discussing and explaining its business impact.
-It can:
+    *   **Interactive Guidance**: The AI can highlight a relevant chart and then follow up with a detailed text explanation in the chat.
+When it discusses a specific chart, a **"Show Related Card"** button appears with its message, allowing you to instantly jump to the visualization it's referencing.
     *   **Highlight Cards**: Asks the AI to "highlight the card showing sales by region" and it will scroll to it and add a visual highlight.
     *   **Change Visualizations**: Tell the AI to "change the monthly users chart to a line graph".
     *   **Show Raw Data**: Ask to "show me the data for the top products card".